-Private Fostering is an arrangement made by a parent with a carer who has agreed to look after the child/young person on their behalf.
+Private Fostering is an arrangement made by a parent with a carer who has agreed to look after the pupil/student on their behalf.
 They are not arranged by the local authority.
-In some circumstances the parents may not have agreed, or the circumstances of their living arrangements raises health, welfare and safety concerns for the child/young person.
+In some circumstances the parents may not have agreed, or the circumstances of their living arrangements raises health, welfare and safety concerns for the pupil/student.